oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

                TestConnectionsOnReserve: true

    ```
-   {{% /expand%}}

-   You can cut and paste the above model snippet to a file and then use it for your configmap, or alternatively, you can use the same data source that's already there for you in `/tmp/mii-domain/model-configmaps/model.20.datasource.yaml`.
+   You can cut and paste the above model snippet to a file named `/tmp/mii-sample/mydatasource.yaml` and then use it in the later step where we deploy the model configmap, or alternatively, you can simply use the same data source that's already there for you in `/tmp/mii-sample/model-configmaps/datasource/model.20.datasource.yaml`.

 1. _Deploy the data source secret._